matthias-mayr/Cartesian-Impedance-Controller/res/paper.md

 This implementation offers a base library that can be easily integrated into other software and also implements a `ros_control` controller on top of that for the popular ROS middleware.
 The base library can be used with simulation software such as DART [@Lee2018].
 It is utilized in several research papers such as @mayr22skireil, @mayr22priors and @ahmad2022generalizing that explore reinforcement learning as a strategy to accomplish contact-rich industrial robot tasks.

 The Robot Operating System (ROS) is an open-source middleware that is widely used in the robotics community for the development of robotic sofware systems [@quigley:2009].
 Within ROS, such a compliant control solution is available for position-commanded and velocity-commanded robotic manipulators with the `cartesian_controllers` package [@FDCC].
-However, if a robotic manipulators supports direct control of the joint torques, *e.g.*, the `KUKA LBR iiwa` or the `Franka Emika Robot (Panda)`, Cartesian impedance control is often the preferred control strategy.
+However, if a robotic manipulator supports direct control of the joint torques, *e.g.*, the `KUKA LBR iiwa` or the `Franka Emika Robot (Panda)`, torque-commanded Cartesian impedance control is often the preferred control strategy, since a stable compliant behavior might not be achieved for position-commanded and velocity-commanded robotic manipulators [@lawrence:1988].

 # Control Implementation